SVDotsenko/portfolio-project-5/README.md

    - Click the "Sign Up" button.
    - Verify that an error message is displayed.

-### Testing Book Viewing Functionality
+### Testing Home (Donations) Viewing Functionality

-1. **Testing viewing the list of books**
+1. **Testing viewing the list of donations**

-   - Navigate to the books page.
+   - Navigate to the donations page.
-   - Verify that a list of all books is displayed.
+   - Verify that a list of all donations is displayed.

-2. **Testing viewing book details**
-   - Login as an Administrator.
-   - Navigate to the books page.
-   - Click on edit button one of the books.
-   - Verify that a page with details of the selected book is displayed.

 All additional features and functionality not explicitly mentioned in this section have also been thoroughly tested and are confirmed to be working correctly.